The Silent Patient: Plot

-The diary reveals Theo Faber is responsible for the murder of Alicia's husband.
-It is explained that Theo had stalked Kathy's lover with increased frequency, lingering in front of his house, driven by his hatred for him.
-He discovered soon that the man Kathy was having an affair with had a wife, and decided to inform her of her husband's unfaithfulness.
-Theo put on a mask and broke into their home.
-He told the wife, Alicia Berenson, about her husband's affair.
-After Theo left, Alicia lost herself in a psychotic episode, shocked by her husband Gabriel's behaviour.
-She took Gabriel's gun and shot him five times, driven by her overwhelming anger.
-Afterwards Alicia couldn't grasp that she had killed the love of her life and vowed to never speak again.
+The diary reveals that Theo is responsible for the murder of Alicia's husband.
+It details how Theo, driven by hatred, began stalking Kathy's lover, lingering outside his house.
+Once he discovered that the man was married, he decided to make his wife aware of her husband's infidelity.
+Theo put on a mask and broke into their house, where he found the wife, Alicia, and told her of the affair.
+After Theo left, the shock of Theo's intrusion and the revelation of her husband Gabriel's cheating lead Alicia to suffer a psychotic breakdown.
+She took Gabriel's gun and shot him five times.
+Afterwards, unable to accept that she had killed the love of her life, she attempts suicide and vows to never speak again.